altruios/namshubettulpa/public/namshubettuple/interludes.md

 "I can push you though - I can't promise where you'll end up."
 'pieces of you'
 "But I get your body in exchange, not that you'll need it."
-'being removed from this existance and all'
+'being removed from this existence and all'
 "I needed a seed, a hole for a seed.
 Do you feel it yet alice?"
 ~And she did, she felt a growing empty pit inside her mind~